 Don’t throw away tired, dead or bitten bait.
 Don’t throw back in with other bait.
-Throw on transom well.
+Throw them onto the transom well.
 Chum Chum Chum when you get the shoppers.

 Cut Bait Fishing